 Once you’ve got your list of publications and blogs to target, research the journalists or bloggers writing for each of them who publish articles relevant to your press release.
 First off, check their profile page on the publication’s site and their Twitter page, as you might be able to find their email address there.

 If you still can’t find the email address of the journalist you want to reach out to, then you need to use a bit of cunning.
-Try using voilanorbert.com.
-This is a great tool for figuring out email addresses with just a person’s name and the website of the publication they work for.
+Try using voilanorbert.com or contactout.com.
+These are great tools for figuring out email addresses with just a person’s name and the website of the publication they work for.

 Pro tip: whenever possible, reach out directly using a journalist’s email address.
 Not only is this more personable, it also gives you an opportunity to start building press relationships.